Table of Contents

 Moving from the luminal surface to the outer surface, the following layers are distinguished:

-The epithelium has a protective function, and it contributes to secretion and resorption by means of a single-layered columnar epithelium.
+The epithelium, the most exposed part of the mucosa, has a protective function, and it contributes to secretion and resorption by means of a single-layered columnar epithelium.
 Exocrine cells are also located among the epithelial cells, and they secrete mucus and fluid into the lumen (lat. = the inside of a cavity) of the GI tract.
+The epithelium contains the goblet cells which are responsible for the secretion of mucus, which lubricates the passage of food along and protects the intestinal wall from digestive enzymes.

 The connective tissue layer or lamina propria (lat. lamina = thin, flat layer; propria = intrinsically) contains many blood and lymph vessels.
 The lamina propria provides a way for nutrients that have been absorbed into the GI tract to reach other body tissues.
 In addition, this layer also includes the majority of mucosa-associated lymphoid tissue (MALT) cells, which contain immune system cells and provide protection against disease.

-The muscularis mucosae, a thin layer of smooth muscle fibers, increases the surface area for digestion and resorption and ensures that all resorbing cells are exposed to the contents of the GI tract.
+The muscularis mucosae, a thin layer of smooth muscle fibers, increase the surface area for digestion and resorption and ensures that all resorbing cells are exposed to the contents of the GI tract.

 The submucosa consists of a network of loose elastic fibers that appear prominent due to the numerous fenestrations (areolar connective tissue).
 The submucosa links the mucosa to the muscularis.
 It consists of numerous blood and lymph vessels, which receive the food molecules that are absorbed.
 The submucosa is notably distinguished by one of its constituents, the Meissner plexus, an extensive network of neurons.
 It can also contain glands and lymphatic tissue.

-The serosa, also called the surface layer, is a serous membrane made from areolar connective tissue and single-layered squamous epithelium.
+The serosa (if the tissue is intraperitoneal)/ Adventitia (if the tissue is retroperitoneal), also called the surface layer, is a serous membrane made from areolar connective tissue and single-layered squamous epithelium.
 The surface layer of the esophagus is formed by a single layer of areolar connective tissue (adventitia), which the serosa is lacking.

 The GI tract is regulated by internal and external nerves.
 The following are differentiated: